Standard decomposition of expansive ergodically supported dynamics: Introduction

-The problem of characterizing the dynamical behavior of maps which are endomorphisms for compact groups have been widely studied in the last years.
-One of the first works on this subject is due to R. Bowen \cite{bowen}, who studied the entropy of such maps and showed that the Haar measure is the maximum entropy measure for certain class of algebraic dynamical systems.
-Latter, in \cite{lind77}, D. Lind proved that ergodic maps which are automorphisms for compact Abelian groups are always conjugated to some full shift.
-For the case where $(X,+)$ is any topological group with $X$ being a zero-dimensional space, B. Kitchens \cite{kitchens} proved that any expansive endomorphism $T:X\to X$ can be represented as a shift map defined on the cartesian product of a full shift with a finite set.
-In \cite{Sobottka2007}, this result was extended for expansive maps which are endomorphisms for certain class of zero-dimensional quasigroups.
+One of the first works on this subject is due to R. Bowen \cite{bowen}, who studied the entropy of such maps and showed that the Haar measure is the maximum entropy measure for a certain class of algebraic dynamical systems.
+Later, in \cite{lind77}, D. Lind proved that ergodic maps which are automorphisms for compact Abelian groups are always conjugated to some full shift.
+For the case where $(X,+)$ is any topological group with $X$ being a zero-dimensional space, B. Kitchens \cite{kitchens} proved that any expansive endomorphism $T:X\to X$ can be represented as a shift map defined on the Cartesian product of a full shift with a finite set.
+In \cite{marcus}, Sindhushayana et Al. proved an analogous result for shift spaces $X$ on some alphabet $A$ for which there exist a group $P(A)$ of permutations of the elements of $A$ and a group shift $Y\subseteq P(A)^\Z$, such that $X$ is invariant under the action of any element of $Y$.
+In \cite{Sobottka2007}, this result was extended for expansive maps which are endomorphisms for a certain class of zero-dimensional quasigroups.

+In this work, we prove that the topological entropy and the ergodic period of an invertible expansive ergodically supported dynamical system $(X,T)$ with the shadowing property provides a sufficient criterion for the existence of quasigroup operations defined almost everywhere outside of universally null sets and for which $T$ is an automorphism (Theorem \ref{entropia->operacao}).
+As a consequence of this result, we prove that if $(X,T)$ is ergodically aperiodic and has topological entropy $\log(N)$ for an integer $N\notin\{2,8\}\cup\{2p:\ p\text{ is prime}\}$, then we can find a quasigroup operation defined almost everywhere and decompose the dynamics of $T$ in terms of a finite family of subquasigroups (Theorem \ref{standard_decomposition}).
+In this way we obtain for ergodic maps an analogue to the decomposition of linear maps in terms of their eigenspaces.

 We say $(X,T)$ is a {\it topological dynamical system} if $X$ is a compact metric space and $T:X\to X$ is a continuous onto map.
 The topological entropy of $(X,T)$ will be denoted by $\mathbf{h}(T)$.
 We say $(X,T)$ and $(Y,S)$ are {\em conjugated} if there exists an invertible map $\f:X\to Y$ such that $\f\circ T=S\circ\f$.
 In the case when $\f$ is a homeomorphism we say $(X,T)$ and $(Y,S)$ are {\em topologically conjugated}.